fangjjcs/US-Covid19-Map/README.md

 # US-COVID19-Map
 An React.js practice for reporting cases of COVID19 in U.S.

-Using Flask as a server side, parse open data from https://github.com/fangjjcs/COVID-19, preprocess source data and returns to front-end website.
+Using Flask as server side, parse open data from https://github.com/fangjjcs/COVID-19, preprocess source data and returns to front-end website.

 This file only contains front-end codes, back-end files are not included.